theharmonylab/topics/README.md

 # ldatext

-This repository contains the code of an Experiment pipeline for Topic Modeling using LDA (Latent Dirichlet Allocation) written in R.
+ldatext is an R-package based on mallet for LDA (Latent Dirichlet Allocation) Topic Modeling.

 When using this code, please reference "Leon Ackermann & Oscar Kjell (in progress).
 Visualizing different language formats.